evomi logo light

 We have few gripes about it.
 Well, maybe the main page could be more useful – now, it only serves to sell products, whether you have them already or not.

-Evomi’s dashboard lets you add payment information (card or PayPal), manage subscription, and download automatically generated invoices from Stripe.
+Evomi’s dashboard lets you add payment information (card or PayPal), manage subscriptions, and download generated invoices from Stripe.
 Subscriptions renew automatically, and it’s possible to buy extra traffic at the plan’s rate.

-There seems to be no wallet functionality at the time, which unfortunately means that each action will require making a new transaction.
+There was no wallet functionality when we last tested the provider, which unfortunately means that each action will require making a new transaction.

-Evomi’s dashboard includes a proxy generator widget.
-It lets you choose various configurations (protocol, filtering and, rotation parameters, a pool mode), and then spits out a list of entry points in several formats.
+Evomi has a proxy generator widget.
+It lets you choose various configurations (protocol, filtering and rotation parameters, a pool mode), and then spits out a list of entry points in several formats.
 The widget is simple to work with.

 Having said that, you can’t really change a username by yourself or even pick a custom password – the system generates it upon request.
 Regular customers also don’t get access to sub-users, which complicates work with proxies in a team setting.